-- any other medicines - any other substances, such as foods, preservatives or dyes.
+- any other medicines - any other substances, such as foods, preservatives or dyes

-Tell your doctor if you are pregnant, suspect you may be pregnant or intend to become pregnant.
+You must tell your doctor if you are pregnant, suspect you may be pregnant or intend to become pregnant.

-Tell your doctor if you are breastfeeding or plan to breastfeed.
+You must tell your doctor if you are breastfeeding or plan to breastfeed.

-Tell your doctor if you have or have had any medical conditions, especially the following:
+You must tell your doctor if you have or have had any medical conditions, especially the following:

 - blood clots in your legs

-- · swollen red veins
+- swollen red veins

 - stroke

 - breast cancer or a family history of breast cancer

 - · any problems with your breasts

 - unusual or irregular vaginal bleeding or spotting

 - blood pressure problems

 - epilepsy

 - migraine

 - asthma

-- · heart problems
+- heart problems

 - kidney problems

-- · liver problems
+- liver problems

-- · diabetes
+- diabetes

 - depression

 - abnormal menstrual periods